-- Operational and reputational this covers risks to the running of the schools (including the capacity of staff and buildings to meet the needs of pupils) and their performance in delivering the curriculum - Financial a decrease in public funding and other income streams and increasing reliance on self-generated income - Ongoing rising costs, cost of living and energy crisis - Special Educational Funding and increased Special Educational Needs and Social, Emotional and Mental Health needs national funding levels have not increased in line with the level of SEND and SEMH pupil support currently required - Cyber threats such as ransom ware which has increased within the education sector
+- Operational and reputational this covers risks to the running of the schools (including the capacity of staff and buildings to meet the needs of pupils), their performance in delivering the curriculum and references to the Trust's estate being safe, well maintained and compliant with relevant regulations.
+An estates management programme is implemented to mitigate these risks. - Financial a decrease in public funding and other income streams and increasing reliance on self-generated income - Ongoing rising costs, cost of living and energy crisis - Special Educational Funding and increased Special Educational Needs and Social, Emotional and Mental Health needs national funding levels have not increased in line with the level of SEND and SEMH pupil support currently required - Cyber threats such as ransom ware which has increased within the education sector